bluegenes/2022-paper-protein-kmers/manuscript.md

 <!---
 NOTE: worth looking at k=17 /51???.
-Also, go look at what ksizes are used in Mash Screen paper!!! k=7 used by that db lookup paper (find)
+k=9 Mash Screen translated screen k=7 used by KAA-mer
 --->

-### Abridged Benchmarking Dataset
+### Evolutionary Paths Dataset

 To rigorously assess the utility of protein k-mers for comparisons at an array of evolutionary distances, we selected a subset of GTDB genomes that would allow standardized comparisons across taxonomic ranks and overcome the database-inclusion limitations mentioned above.